Treasury Dept. hits Iran with new sanctions for testing ballistic missile

 Also included are "five individuals and entities that are part of an Iran-based procurement network connected to Mabrooka Trading."

-The move came two days after National Security Adviser Michael Flynn said the White House was putting Iran "on notice."
+The move came two days after National Security Adviser Michael Flynn said — during a surprise appearance at the daily White House press briefing — that they were putting Iran "on notice."

 It also came on the heels of a letter to President Trump from a bipartisan group of 20 senators calling for "full enforcement of existing sanctions and the imposition of additional sanctions on Iran for its ballistic missile program are necessary."